Shop on PrimaryArms.com

 Maintaining your Upper Receiver

 Start by field stripping the upper.
-If your rifle is already complete with your upper mounted onto a lower, remove the magazine and check both visually and physically that your AR-15 is unloaded.
-Next, push out the pivot pins to separate the upper and lower halves and pull on the charging handle to remove it along with the BCG.
-With these parts out of the rifle, you can clean them and the barrel easier.
+If it is mounted on a lower, first remove the magazine and verify the rifle is unloaded both visually and physically.
+Then push out the takedown pins to separate the upper and lower, then pull the charging handle to remove it along with the BCG.
+Once removed, you’ll have access to the barrel and all your other components.

 Conclusion